wrong-commit/ansible-aws-deployment/README.md

 # Description

 A sample configuration IaC repository that builds an AWS EC2 AMI using Ansible.
+Dummy application name is Pikachu.

 # Playbooks

+All playbooks used for deploying the application are listed in the `playbooks/` directory.
-`main_create_security_group.yml` Creates a Security Group using a custom role
+1. `main_create_security_group.yml` creates a Security Group using a custom role

 # CI/CD Pipeline